matthew-balogh/notebooks-matlab/stat-for-signal-processing/problem_1_2_mean_and_variance.md

 # Task 4

-*Reformulate the equation and show how an RV with arbitrary mean and variance can be obtained based on a standard Gaussian RV.
-Verify your insight in Matlab.*
+**Reformulate the equation and show how an RV with arbitrary mean and variance can be obtained based on a standard Gaussian RV.
+Verify your insight in Matlab.**

 Since the *standard Gaussian RV* is $Y$, we need to express $X$ by $Y$ from the equation.

-Using the definition of $Y$, $X$ can be expressed by arbitrarily choosen *mean* and *variance* and the *RV* of *Y* itself, denoted as $X_1$, being an example for such a *RV*.

 ```math
 X=E\left(X\right)+\textrm{Var}\left(X\right)*Y